MCH2075 : Representations: Identity, Culture and Society

 Teaching Rationale And Relationship

 This module examines the links among representation, identity, culture and power and introduces key theoretical and methodological approaches for the study of representations and identities.
-It uses the formal lectures to provide an initial guide to impart this knowledge via interactive sessions.
+It uses the formal lectures to provide an initial guide to impart this knowledge.
 Weekly seminars are employed to allow smaller group discussion and activities which enable critical engagement with key themes, concepts and frameworks.
-Students also participate in planning and facilitating group presentations in seminars.
-Together, the lectures and seminars provide the basis through which advanced study of the power relations shaping media and cultural representation in a transnational world can take place.
+Students also participate in planning and facilitating interactive group presentations in seminars.
+Together, the lectures and seminars provide the basis through which advanced study of the power relations shaping representation in a transnational world can take place.
 Alongside the lectures and seminars, weekly drop-in tutorials with the students will take place to provide extra support as and where necessary.
 These tutorials will invite students to reflect on their own learning practices, leading them to consider the areas they need further support and guidance.

 The format of resits will be determined by the Board of Examiners